 What you want is to make sure that the setup is working.
 The easiest way to do this is to use Tone analysis in a live conversation.

 - Tap on the second tab on the Halo app at the bottom

 - Tap on ‘Tone’ at the top instead of heart rate

-- Next, tap on ‘START’ button when you are ready to record a conversation
+- Next, tap on the ‘START’ button when you are ready to record a conversation

-- As it records the conversation, it starts analyzing your voice and detecting emotions in real-time
+- As it records the conversation, it analyzes your voice and detects emotions in real time

-- You will see it being displayed on the screen
+- You see it being displayed on the screen

-- Once the conversation has ended, it will show you the brief summary
+- Once the conversation has ended, it shows you the summary

 You can pause the real-time conversation recording and analysis at any time by pressing the red ‘Stop’ button at the bottom of the screen.